-S-Adenosylmethionine (SAMe) is a naturally occurring compound that is found in almost every tissue and fluid in the body.
+S-Adenosylmethionine (SAMe) is a naturally-occurring compound found in almost every tissue and fluid in the body.
 It is involved in many important processes.
 SAMe plays a role in the immune system, maintains cell membranes, and helps produce and break down brain chemicals, such as serotonin, melatonin, and dopamine.
 It works with vitamin B12 and folate (vitamin B9).
 Being deficient in either vitamin B12 or folate may reduce levels of SAMe in your body.

 Some research suggests that SAMe is more effective than placebo in treating mild-to-moderate depression and is just as effective as antidepressant medications without the side effects (headaches, sleeplessness, and sexual dysfunction).
-In addition, antidepressants tend to take 6 - 8 weeks to begin working, while SAMe seems to begin more quickly.
-Researchers aren't sure exactly how SAMe works to relieve depression, but they speculate it might increase the amount of serotonin in the brain (just as some antidepressants do).
+In addition, antidepressants tend to take 6 to 8 weeks to begin working, while SAMe seems to begin more quickly.
+Researchers are not sure how SAMe works to relieve depression.
+But they speculate it might increase the amount of serotonin in the brain just as some antidepressants do.

 SAMe is not found in food.
-It is produced by the body from ATP and the amino acid methionine.
-(ATP serves as the major energy source for cells throughout the body).
+It is produced by the body from the amino acid methionine and ATP which serves as the major energy source for cells throughout the body.

 SAMe is available in tablets or capsules, which are more stable and may be more dependable in terms of the amount of SAMe in the pill.
 They should be stored in a cool, dry place, but not refrigerated.
 Tablets should be kept in the blister pack until you take them.

 How to Take It

 Starting with a low dose (for example, 200 mg per day) and increasing slowly helps avoid stomach upset.